Last updated

 }

-The attachment field in the response is the unique ID used to later retrieve metadata or download the file.
+Use the attachment field to later retrieve metadata or download the file.

 Base64 encoding converts a file (such as an image) into a text format.
 This is useful for safely sending files in JSON requests or over systems that expect text—not binary data.

-To send files via the Messaging API, you must convert your image to base64.
-You can either:
+✓ To send files via the Messaging API, you must convert your image to base64

 • Use an online tool encoder such as base64-image.